-You might also need your ID, candidate number and centre number, so check this with your school, college or university beforehand.
+You might also need your ID, candidate number and centre number, so check this with your school or college beforehand.

-999tigger says: "Pack your bag or if paranoid set all the stuff out on the table you will need so you can put them away in a few minutes: pens, snacks, money, calculator etc."
+999tigger says: "Pack your bag or set all the stuff out on the table you will need, so you can put them away in a few minutes: pens, snacks, money, calculator etc."